Skip to main content

 Financial Data

-Ozzie stores financial data at two levels of granularity.
+Ozzie works with financial data at two levels of granularity.
 Understanding the difference is key to building accurate integrations.

 Two levels: aggregate and granular